-Transverse and longitudinal reference lines of about 300 m in length and 25 mm in width shall be indicated as marking.
+Transverse and longitudinal reference lines of about 300 mm in length and not less than 25 mm in width shall be indicated as marking.
 The marks shall be permanent and made by welding or similar way, of contrasting colour to the hull.